 Is Roman pizza always rectangular like pizza al taglio?

-Pizza al taglio (pizza “by the cut”) is a famous Roman format often served in rectangular trays and sold by weight or by slice.
-It’s part of Rome’s pizza culture, but it’s not the only expression of Roman pizza.
+Pizza al taglio (pizza “by the cut”) is a famous Roman format, often baked in rectangular trays and sold by weight or by slice.
+It’s an important part of Rome’s pizza culture.
+But it’s not the whole picture.

-Roman pizza also includes round styles like La Tonda Romana and Scrocchiarella, which are designed to be sliced and shared at the table.
-So if you’ve only ever associated Roman pizza with rectangle slices, there’s a whole other Roman tradition waiting for you.
+Roman pizza also includes round styles — La Tonda Romana and Scrocchiarella — designed to be sliced and shared at a table, not grabbed from a counter.
+If you’ve only ever associated Roman pizza with rectangle slices, there’s a whole other tradition worth exploring.

-Roman and Neapolitan pizza both come from Italy, but they were built for different eating habits and different outcomes.
+Roman and Neapolitan pizza both come from Italy, and both are genuinely excellent.
+But they were built for different eating habits, different environments, and different outcomes.
+Comparing them isn’t about which is better — it’s about understanding what each one is trying to be.

-Neither is “more authentic”.
-They’re simply different regional solutions to the same delicious problem.
+Neither is more authentic.
+They’re different regional answers to the same delicious question.

 High-hydration dough